egouldo/EcoConsPreReg/analysis/preregistration_template.md

 assumption violations, plans can be changed, and again the next phase of analysis can be preregistered.

-A static document for this type of process doesn’t really make sense then.
+A static document for this type of process doesn’t really make sense.
 I propose leveraging the code and project management tools within the GitHub platform as a way of hosting a ‘living’ or ‘adaptive’ preregistration.
 Because GitHub documents are ‘time-stamped’, the genesis of the preregistration from one version to the next can be traced and tagged with versions.
 Since the document would exist in the